csula/cs370-winter-2016/README.md

 * No class today as I am on travel.
 Lecture notes have been posted.
 Hints for homework 1 are also updated.

+* Note that homework 1 is due 1/26/2016.
+You are encouraged to ask questions on gitter or you can come to my office hours.
+I will be available at the Library first floor this Saturday from 1:00 PM to 2:30 PM.